Quick Guide to the Damage Types in D&D 5e

 Usually, when acid touches a surface that could be stone, wood or others, it creates bubbles, while when it touches a victim smoke is visible.

-Fire and cold concerning damages derived from the presence of high and low temperature
+Fire and cold concerning damages derived from the presence of high and low temperatures, while Lightning damage is linked to the effects of the flow of electric currents (both natural and artificial).

 Fire damage is a natural element characterized by elevated temperature and may come from a fireball or an explosion.
 Also in this case can block the regenerative effects of some monsters such as the trolls and can singe hair and skin.
 Another key element to take into consideration is that Fire Damage, generally, do not burn its surroundings: this aspect must be specified